OpenAPI Specification Content Source

 - In the OpenAPI specification, all the endpoints are organized by Tags.
 In AlchemyJ, one ##RestApiEndpointGroup worksheet will be represented as a Tag in the specification while one Function Point will be represented as an Endpoint.
 The details such as path, operation, description, parameters and so on are defined in this worksheet.
 For example:

-Note: The Function Points that Mark Deprecated is Yes, would be greyed out on the specification.
+Note: The Function Points that Mark Deprecated is Yes, would be gray out on the specification.
 The path will have a strike-through.

 - The information regarding the endpoint parameters is coming from the Input Parameters section of ##RestApiEndpointGroup worksheet.
 For example: